In this module, singers and pianists will explore the boundaries between Lied and opera through an in-depth study of Wolf’s Italianisches Liederbuch.

 Bass

-Speciality of this module in comparison with other courses:
+The specialty of this module in comparison with other courses:

 Names of the professors of this module:

-February 20th -june 8th 2025 (with possibility to begin from 20/1 2025 for the full term)
+23 February – 07 June 2026 (with possibility to begin from 19 January 2026 for the full term)

-Open to: 1 or 2 vocal students
+1 or 2 vocal students

-The repertoire will be decided in Autumn 2024.
+The repertoire will be decided in Autumn 2025.

 Name(s) of the professor(s) of this module

-Martin Hellström, Assistant Professor of musical interpretation
+Martin Hellström, Assistant Professor of Musical Interpretation

-Seminars on aspects of opera as an artform and of the opera singer’s profession
+Seminars on aspects of opera as an art form and of the opera singer’s profession

 Audition training